Reading 1970 Chevelle Buildsheets

 14 REAR SPRING ~ Code will vary depending on overall car weight and ride height requirements based on options.
 Code is shown as a double 2-letter code such as 'BE BE'.

 17 STAB.
 BAR ~ Code will vary depending on overall car weight and ride height requirements based on options.
-Code is shown as a single 2-letter code such as 'OE' except Arlington & Baltimore who include a hyphen and a third letter.
+Arlington, Baltimore, & Kansas City use a single 2-letter code such as 'OE' where Atlanta and Van Nuys have a hyphen and a 3rd letter such as "HH-M."

 18 CARB ~